Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Skip to main content Skip to complementary content

-SubFieldRegEx - script and chart function
+SubFieldRegEx Script and chart function

 SubFieldRegEx() extracts text from an input string expression, using the specified regular expression pattern as a delimiter.
 The function returns a null value if no matches are found.